Arthur W. French

 As a journalist in Bridgeport, French worked for The Leader weekly newspaper, The Morning News, The Morning Union, The Standard, The Post and Telegram, and in Monroe for The Telegram and The Farmer.

 His first song was printed in a newspaper.
 After that he sold songs to a "prominent composer" who adapted music to them and published them.
 In 1911, French estimated that he had written several hundred sheet music songs, and a similar number "for secular and sacred songbooks."
 He had kept track by making a continuous list of titles as he wrote them.
 He also wrote music to be performed in variety shows, minstrel shows, operettas and cantatas which were never published.

 Songs

 LOC are scores preserved at the Library of Congress.
 LSMC are scores preserved at the Lester M. Levy Sheet Music Collection.
-BERK are scores at the California Sheet Music Project at the Berkley Library.
+BERK are scores at the California Sheet Music Project at the Berkeley Library.
 IMSLP are scores online at the IMSLP Petrucci Music Library.